 Human Resources Associate

-Kyla is an HR Professional with an HRM certificate from Algonquin College; and three-plus years of experience in recruitment and HR services.
-She is responsible for recruitment and selection, health and safety, onboarding, and administering benefits and payroll.
-With a BA in Psychology from Carleton University; Kyla is passionate about fostering equal opportunities, healthy environments, and professional development that empowers team members to thrive.
+Kyla is an HR associate with over five years of experience in human resources, specializing in recruitment, onboarding, and health and safety.
+Kyla is passionate about fostering equal opportunities, healthy environments, and professional development that empowers team members to thrive.

 Kirsty Walker, MA

 Certified in records and information management and applied museum studies, Kirsty contributes these skills across Know History's projects.
 She specializes in collections management and care, artifact digitization, and archival description.
 A meticulous researcher, Kirsty also provides quality assurance, statistical analysis, and genealogical research to archival and registry projects.